 In May 2011, the Financial Accounting Standards Board ("FASB") issued amended guidance on fair value measurement and related disclosures.
 The new guidance clarifies the concepts applicable for fair value measurement of non-financial assets and requires the disclosure of quantitative information about the unobservable inputs used in a fair value measurement.
 This guidance will be effective for reporting periods beginning after December 15, 2011, and will be applied prospectively.
-We do not anticipate a material impact on our consolidated financial statements as a result of the adoption of this amended guidance.
+This updated guidance did not have a material impact on our consolidated financial statements.

 In June 2011, the FASB amended its accounting guidance on the presentation of other comprehensive income (OCI) in an entity's financial statements.
 The amended guidance eliminates the option to present the components of OCI as part of the statement of changes in shareholders' equity and provides two options for presenting OCI: in a statement included in the income statement or in a separate statement immediately following the income statement.
 The amendments do not change the guidance for the items that have to be reported in OCI or when an item of OCI has to be moved into net income.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-We do not anticipate that our adoption of this guidance will have a material impact on our consolidated results.
+This updated guidance did not have a material impact on our consolidated financial statements.